abhishekezzy/quora-api/README.md

 Quora API
 =========
 #### Note: parts of this API may be broken due to changes on Quora's end.
 Please open issues and make pull requests regarding this at [csu/pyquora](http://github.com/csu/pyquora).

-An unofficial API for Quora.
+An (unofficial, read-only) API for Quora.

 ### Table of Contents
 * [API Usage](#api-usage)